shubhamnag14/ml-hairstyle-classification/README.md

 The variable `cluster`  represents the hairstyle cluster that the image has been assigned to by the visual recognition algorithm.

-Each row contains the variable `url` which is the link to the image and  the number of ​ likes together with the `comments` per image.
+Each row contains the variable `url` which is the link to the image and  the number of likes together with the `comments` per image .
 The `user_id`  is the unique id of the Instagram account from which the post comes and the variable  `id`  is the unique identifier associated with the post itself.